Private Bansuri Lessons

 What he has repeatedly stated is that his goal in stretching his students is to make them better.
 And after working with him for several months, I am decidedly better.
 I am accomplishing and understanding aspects of music that I did not even know existed prior to my studying with him.
 In addition to our studies on the flute he has identified and recommended music for me to listen to, and I am understanding and appreciating more of the subtleties and complexity of Indian classical music than I could have imagined.
 Many years ago I spent a year studying with another teacher, and I have progressed more in three months with Kerry then in that entire time previously.

 Combined with the enormously rich resource of the structured online lessons in his Academy that Kerry can use as a reference point for practice in between sessions, there is everything that the student needs to progress and to enjoy the music and the bansuri.
 I have had the luxury of doing weekly lessons, which I would highly recommend, but if you can do one every two weeks or even one a month with assignments and practice in between it will be an enormous contribution to both your ability to play beautiful music and your enjoyment.
 I cannot recommend lessons with Kerry enough.
 They will make you better, inspire you to practice and improve, and most importantly empower you to enjoy at a higher level your time spent with music.

 I have been blessed with wonderful teachers in many aspects of my life and at this point in which I am now interested in learning music for the first time in my life, Kerry is a wonderful gift.

-He has the option of a free introductory lesson to see how you might work together.
+He has the option of a low-priced introductory lesson to see how you might work together.
 I urge everyone to take advantage of the opportunity and give it a try.
 I am confident you will be delighted with the result.”

 — Dr. William Sheldon, New York, August 15th, 2020